 This is something that is quite unique.
 It’s not a condition that affects a lot of people to the point that it is visible.
-The most fascinating part about this strange phenomenon is that despite affecting a large number of people, it is highly under-researched.
-This condition seems to have no serious impact on the eyes but nevertheless begs the question, why does each eye see colors differently?
+The most fascinating part of this strange phenomenon is that despite affecting many people, it is highly under-researched.
+This condition has no serious impact on the eyes but begs the question, why does each eye see colors differently?

 How Do We Perceive Color?

 The human eye is quite complex and evolved.
-One thing our eyes do better than any other seeing animal is perceive color.
-This ability influences every part of our life from decorating our homes, to dressing ourselves, to even the smallest of things like buying colored bobby pins.
-To understand these tints in our eyes, it’s important to know how we’re able to see color in the first place.
+One thing our eyes do better than any other seeing animal is perceiving color.
+This ability influences every part of our life from decorating our homes to dressing ourselves.
+It affects even the smallest of things like buying colored bobby pins.
+To understand these tints in our eyes, it’s important to know how we’re able to see color at all.

 The part of our eye that allows us to see colors is the retina.
 The retina is the light-sensitive part of the eye.
 Here, there are photoreceptors called cones and rods.
-There are over six million cones in our retina and there are three types of cones that detect greens, reds or blues.
+There are over six million cones in our retina and there are three types of cones.
+The cones detect greens, reds, and blues.

-We also have rods in our retina that are monochromatic which dim and adjust brightness.
-These rods, though important to interpreting light can only perceive shades and not color.
+We also have rods in our retina that are monochromatic; they dim and adjust brightness.
+These rods, though important for interpreting light, can only perceive shades and not color.

 How does color get to these receptors in the first place?
 First, there needs to be light.
 Color is unperceivable without light.
 The light bounces off the object and into the eye.
-Through the cornea (or the lens of the eye), the light is refracted to the retina where the cones and rods are set in motion.
+Through the cornea, the light is refracted to the retina where the cones and rods are set in motion.

-Neurons within the retina, called ganglion cells, take information from the cones to sort out how many green and red and how many blue and yellow colors are being seen.
-These color signals are then separated into three color groups (green/red, blue/yellow, brightness) before being sent to the brain through electrical impulses.
+Neurons within the retina, called ganglion cells, take information from the cones.
+They use it to sort out how many greens, reds, blues, and yellow colors are being seen.
+These color signals are separated into three color groups (green/red, blue/yellow, brightness) before being sent to the brain.